 That’s probably another discussion for another time.

-Last November, New Jersey fined Uber $649 Million for unemployment insurance fees, disability taxes and penalties.
+In November 2019, New Jersey fined Uber $649 Million for unemployment insurance fees, disability taxes and penalties.
 The state department of labor assessed those fees, however the matter has not been settled yet by the court system.

 The recent New York Court of Appeals decision